supergitX/code_reviewer/README.md

     - This key will be used for code generation via Gemini API.

 4. **Configure GitHub Actions:**
-    - The workflows (`code_generation.yml`, `code_review.yml`) are pre-configured.
+    - The workflows (`code_review.yml`) are pre-configured.
 You can trigger them manually or based on specific events.

 ---

 ## Usage

-- **Code Generation Agent:**
-  - Trigger the agent via a `/generate-code` comment on issues/PRs, GitHub Issue Label, or scheduled runs.
-  - The generated code will be saved in the `generated_code/` folder.

 - **Code Review Agent:**
   - The agent automatically triggers on any code change (push/PR) and runs lint checks.